Marc Almond discography

 The discography of the English singer, songwriter and recording artist Marc Almond consists of music recorded since the late 1970s.
-He has recorded as a solo artist and with several other groups, these include Soft Cell, Marc & the Mambas, The Willing Sinners and Flesh Volcano.
+He has recorded as a solo artist and with several other groups, these include Soft Cell, The Loveless, Marc & the Mambas, The Willing Sinners and Flesh Volcano.
 He has also worked with Michael Cashmore, and has contributed to numerous one-off releases with a variety of artists.